[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 Patient Portals

-This type of secure portal allows patients to manage their health information.
+This type of secure web portal allows patients to manage their health information.
 Patient portals typically allow users to schedule appointments, view lab results, communicate with doctors, and even refill prescriptions.
-Healthcare providers will also have their own internal portals, but the online portal meaning for them will differ from the one used by patients.
+Healthcare providers will also have internal portals, but the online portal meaning for them will differ from the one used by patients.

 Community Portals